Personalization: The Key to Unlocking Your Push Notifications’ Potential

 Personalization by Timing

 Timing is another tricky one, as a good SDK will provide you access to data about a user’s time zone, schedule, day-to-day activities, calendar, etc. But it’s crucial to use this information with the user’s benefit in mind.
-If a marketer in San Francisco sends a friendly suggestion to buy a brand’s product at 11 o’clock AM to a user who lives in London, that user is most definitely not going to buy that product.
+Say a marketer in San Francisco sends a friendly suggestion to buy a brand’s product at 11 o’clock AM.
+However, the user in question lives in London.
+That user is most definitely not going to buy that product.
 And too many late-night notifications might move a user to block all push notifications, or even delete an app.

 Rather, go in with the mindset of what your user would want.
 When would they most welcome the message you have to offer?
 Obviously, it has to be a moment when nothing else is going on, ideally when they’re at home and relaxing.
 So this means after they come home from work (data points can inform you about local traffic, and about whether your user works a nine-to-five or works odd hours), and are sitting down not moving.
 Unique OpenBack data triggers take things one step farther, letting you gauge an individual device’s battery power, whether the lockscreen is displayed, and even whether the headphone jack is in use.

 The user of a device brings with them a wealth of personal data and other information.
 In many ways, a person’s mobile device is an extension of themselves, and the messages you send them need to reflect a desire for a personal relationship.
 Personalization of push notifications can boost user engagement to nearly 6%, as opposed to the 1.5% engagement rate of generic notification blasts.